HemantMishra2003/Binary-DENnseNet-121/README.md

 ---
 ### Recall Value Medical Interpretation :

-- This Model achieves a **High Recall of 98.97% for Pneumonia** on the Test Set, demonstrating strong sensitivity toward Pneumonia-Positive Cases.
+> - This Model achieves a **High Recall of 98.97% for Pneumonia** on the,
+> - Test Set demonstrating strong sensitivity toward Pneumonia-Positive Cases.

-- In Medical screening tasks, Recall is critically important, as missing even a Single Disease case can be Dangerous.
+> - In Medical screening tasks, Recall is critically important,
+> - as missing even a Single Disease can be Dangerous.

-- Although an ideal recall value is close to **100%**, achieving perfect Recall is challenging due to practical limitations such as Dataset Variability and Computational constraints.
+> - Although an ideal recall value is close to **100%**,
+> - achieving perfect Recall is challenging  due to practical limitations
+> - such as Dataset Variability and Computational constraints.

-- This Model is therefore designed to **Minimize False Negatives**, prioritizing patient safety over Conservative Predictions.
+> - This Model is therefore designed to **Minimize False Negatives**,
+> - prioritizing patient safety over Conservative Predictions.

-- While Recall for the Normal class is comparatively lower, this reflects a **Safety-Oriented Design Choice** that emphasizes detecting pneumonia cases rather than risking missed diagnoses.
+> - While Recall for the Normal class is comparatively lower, this reflects a
+> - **Safety-Oriented Design Choice**  that emphasizes detecting pneumonia cases
+> - cases rather than risking missed diagnoses.

 # Our Model Architecture :